DOI-USGS/ghsc-esi-shakemap/doc/manual4_0/sg_architecture.rst

 raster files of the mean and standard deviation for each of the IMTs in *shake_result.hdf*.

-See :meth:`shakemap.coremods.raster` for the module's API documentation.

 rupture
 ```````

 ``rupture`` reads an event's *shake_result.hdf* and produces a
 file, *rupture.json* containing the coordinates of the rupture
 plane(s) supplied via the input file *<>_fault.txt* or *<>_fault.json*.

-See :meth:`shakemap.coremods.rupture` for the module's API
-documentation.

 shape
 `````